theseniordads/monomental/DOCS/README.md

 ### "Yogie Baird" screen
 It worked first time!!!!
 We were dreading this one, and all for nothing!
 We spent more time typing this sentence than we did debugging the screen!

+### "Codearokie" and "Basil" screens
+We were also dreading this one too, as there was so many fiddly bits with text pointers and timing tables!
+But it turns out that only the Codearokie "frame" data needed debugging, and it was mostly small typos affecting the positioning and timing, and there wasn't even much of that!
+The only real biggie was some missing data for the last frame, which the code interepreted as *"sit around and do nothing for a very long time"*!

+### "Steptool and Son"
+Worked first time, but we were less surprised as this uses the code from the "Yogie Baird" screen!